 When it comes to roof underlayment.
 We usually start with an ice-and-water protector for the first three to six feet of your roof.
 This product is especially important to be installed on your roof especially in the colder climates to prevent any potential ice-damming and any wind-driven rain.

 The next important component is the installation of a synthetic underlayment.
-Years ago we used black tar-paper and now there are hundreds of different brands for synthetic underlayment.
-There are many benefits to synthetic underlayment that we discussed about on a previous blog post.
+Years ago we used black tar paper and now there are hundreds of different brands of synthetic underlayment.
+There are many benefits to the synthetic underlayment that we discussed in a previous blog post.

-Finally the last step is to install your traditional or architectural asphalt shingles.
+Finally, the last step is to install your traditional or architectural asphalt shingles.
 Both types of shingles will have their advantages and disadvantages.
-In general, traditional shingles have less wind-resistance and are not as pretty as an architectural shingle.
-However, the advantage to them is that if you ever need a roof repair or shingle retrofit because of wild-life damage that the repair will be a lot easier to make and in better quality in most cases.
-The architectural shingle has higher wind-resistance, lasts longer, and looks great!
+In general, traditional shingles have less wind resistance and are not as pretty as an architectural shingles.
+However, the advantage to them is that if you ever need a roof repair or shingle retrofit because of wild-life damage the repair will be a lot easier to make and in better quality in most cases.
+The architectural shingle has higher wind resistance, lasts longer, and looks great!
 However, the problem is if they need to be repaired and retrofitted!
-The shingle bonds stick too well to one another and the asphalt material tear off the nailing area which can lead to future issues to your roof in those specific areas.
+The shingle bonds stick too well to one another and the asphalt material tears off the nailing area which can lead to future issues to your roof in those specific areas.